richard-flosi/TimeSpender/README.md

 How do you spend your time?

-TimeSpender helps you define your income producing assets and expense spending liabilities.
+TimeSpender helps you define your assets and liabilities.

 Assets